-This management's discussion and analysis ("MD&A") is management's interpretation of the results and financial condition of Artemis Gold Inc. ("Artemis" or the "Company") for the three months ended March 31, 2021 and includes events up to the date of this MD&A. This discussion should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2021 and the related notes thereto (the "Interim Financial Statements") and other corporate filings of the Company, including the Company's audited consolidated financial statements for the year ended December 31, 2020 (the "Annual Financial Statements"), its most recently filed Annual Information Form ("AIF"), all of which are available under the Company's profile on SEDAR at www.sedar.com.
-Unless otherwise specified, all financial information has been derived from the Company's Interim Financial Statements and Annual Financial Statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
-All dollar figures stated herein are expressed in Canadian dollars, unless otherwise specified.
+This management's discussion and analysis ("MD&A") is management's interpretation of the results and financial condition of Artemis Gold Inc. ("Artemis" or the "Company") for the three and six months ended June 30, 2021, and includes events up to the date of this MD&A. This discussion should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2021 and the related notes thereto (the "Interim Financial Statements") and other corporate filings of the Company, including the Company's audited consolidated financial statements for the year ended December 31, 2020 (the "Annual Financial Statements"), its most recently filed Annual Information Form ("AIF"), all of which are available under the Company's profile on SEDAR at www.sedar.com.
+Unless otherwise specified, all financial information has been derived from the Company's Interim Financial Statements and Annual Financial Statements which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board applicable to the preparation of interim financial statements including International Accounting Standard 34 - Interim Financial Reporting, All dollar figures stated herein are expressed in Canadian dollars, unless otherwise specified.
 This MD&A contains forward-looking information.
 Please see the section, "Note Regarding Forward-Looking Information" for a discussion of the risks, uncertainties and assumptions used to develop the Company's forward-looking information.